cs-ieee-ist/cs-essentials/content/topics/gdb/core-files.md

 3               char c = s[0];
 ```

 This information is the same given by the debugger when we started.
-This is because the operation "s[0]" is trying to access an invalid memory position (0x0).
+This is because the operation "s[0]" is trying to access an invalid memory position (0x0), which is the problem with our program.